alanlivio/bash-helpers/README.md

 * `dotfiles_diff`: show diff files/dirs defined in BH_DOTFILES.
 * `dotfiles_install`: restore files/dirs defined in BH_DOTFILES.
 * `decompress_from_url`: fetch and decompress to a given folder.
-* `decompress`: extract from multiple formats to a given folder.
+* `decompress`: decompress from multiple formats to a given folder.
 * `folder_count_files`: count files in the current folder
 * `folder_count_files_recursive`: count files in the current and subfolder
 * `folder_sorted_by_size`: list dir sorted by item size.